 Operational Trigger (Pin 2): The input signal on this pin controls the operation of the Pumping Program.
 Its functionality is user configurable.
-Use the 'TR:nn' Setup Default Configuration to configure this input pin (See Section 8.4, TTL I/O Operational Trigger Default Configuration).
+Use the 'TR:nn' Setup Configuration to configure this input pin.

-Each option defines when the Operational Trigger input is activated.
-When activated, the trigger emulates the 'Start/Stop' key:
+Each option, Foot Switch, Level Control, and Start Only, define when the Operational Trigger input is activated.
+When activated, the trigger emulates the 'Start/Stop' key.